soudev/knowledge.mine/stuff/json.md

 --

+* [DefiantJS](http://www.defiantjs.com/) - enables you to perform lightning-fast searches on JSON using XPath expressions, and transform JSON using XSL.

+--

 * [JSONMate](http://jsonmate.com/) - JSON editor, inspector and beautifier

 * [[GitHub] timjansen / hanson](https://github.com/timjansen/hanson) - HanSON - JSON for Humans, with multi-line strings and comments (node.js module)